 and the elevation profile.

 If I go out for a 30k run I don’t want to end up with 35k or something.
 Same on the bike.
-It makes a difference if you do a 100k cycle trip on a flat course or with a total ascent of 2000m.
+It makes a difference if you do a 100k cycling trip on a flat course or with a total ascent of 2000m.

 If you know your home area you can probably live without pre-planning.
-Not so on weekend trips or on vacation in foreign areas.
+Not so on weekend trips or in foreign areas.
 What I love to do during vacation is to put the bicycle into my van and travel around.
 Be here and there, do some racing bike day trips or long runs into the wild.
 Then I move to the next location, do the same there.
 Especially Italy is great for road cycling.
-Austria and Germany are excellent countries for running or hiking.
+Austria and Germany are excellent countries for running and hiking.

-All trips require good planning.
+All trips require careful planning.
 I have FancyRoute installed on a small notebook.
 The installation contains a topographical map of the entire European area and a digital elevation model.
 So I am independent of bad Internet coverage and other shortcomings.
 Both, the map and the elevation data is publicly available for free.

 In the morning I plan my trip whereas I am having a coffee.
 I consider the weather as well as my mood.
 I include scenic views, a nice restaurant or café.
 I study the expected elevation profile, make a duration forecast using the Course Wizard or Time Planner that FancyRoute comes with.
 I make sure that I have enough water and nutrition on board or that at least there’s a creek or spring on the course to fill up the bottles.
 On racing bike trips I carefully choose the road quality in order to stay away from heavy traffic but still have an acceptable good pavement.
 The road classification information contained in the maps can be very helpful here.
 For running trips into the mountains I make sure that I stay away from via ferratas.